TheAcharya/MarkerData-Website/docs/In Action/creating-shot-library.md

 2. Duplicate Notion's [Shot Library Template](/user-guide/databases/#notion-template) in to your Notion account.

 !!!info Info
+Given the structural design of Airtable, implementing and utilising a Shot Library is impractical.
+Airtable treats each entry as a record, whereas Notion treats each entry as a page.
+Consequently, Notion is the preferred platform for a Shot Library.
+Notion allows users to add text, embed images, and include links within each page entry, providing greater flexibility and functionality that is not possible in Airtable.
+Therefore, this Shot Library Template is exclusively designed for use with Notion.
+!!!

+!!!info Info
 You possess the liberty to tailor the [Shot Library Template](/user-guide/databases/#notion-template) to suit your preferences, affording you the opportunity to incorporate additional [Notion Database properties](https://www.notion.so/help/database-properties) as per your discretion.
 !!!